chriott/amr-summarizer/README.md

 ```
 python pseudo-summarizer.py input.txt first 2
 ```
+Argument 2 is a .txt file containing English sentences.
+Argument 3 can be 'first' or 'random_select'.
+If you choose 'first', the generator will output the first n sentences as a summary, and if you choose 'random_select', the generator will choose n random sentences from the input text file as a summary.
+Argument 4 represents the number of sentences your summary should contain.

 With this input, the program:
   1) parses them to sentence AMRs using SPRING,